cloudflare/cloudflare-docs/content/r2/_index.md

 {{<Aside type="note" header="Beta registration">}}

 As of February 2022, R2 is under development.
-You can [sign up to join the waitlist for access](https://www.cloudflare.com/r2-storage/).
+Sign up to [join the waitlist for access](https://www.cloudflare.com/r2-storage/).

 {{</Aside>}}